Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 ## Commercial use

+Commercial use is allowed on the free tier.
+A paid Server or Enterprise plan is **recommended** if you need:

+- More than 5 users on a self-hosted deployment
+- Official support (tickets, SLA, priority responses)
+- SSO, SAML, audit logging, or other paid-tier features

-The free tier of Stirling PDF (across all the above modes) is intended for personal, internal trial, or minimal use.
-Production and customer-facing commercial use requires a paid Server or Enterprise license.
-See [Paid Offerings](./Paid-Offerings.md) for details or [contact us](https://www.stirling.com/book-a-demo) if you're not sure where your use case falls.
+See [Paid Offerings](./Paid-Offerings.md) for the full feature comparison or [contact us](https://www.stirling.com/book-a-demo) if you're not sure which plan fits.